AP-B-AI-ML-Ops/project-Zeus-Deus/README.md

 ## Project Overview

-This project focuses on building an end-to-end MLOps pipeline for wildfire prediction.
-It leverages machine learning to predict forest fire risks based on various environmental factors.
+This project demonstrates an end-to-end MLOps pipeline for wildfire prediction, with a primary focus on implementing and showcasing MLOps best practices and tools.
+While it includes a wildfire prediction model, the main objective is to illustrate a robust MLOps workflow rather than to create a production-grade prediction system.

+The implementation covers the full machine learning lifecycle, including data processing, model training, experiment tracking, model deployment, monitoring, and serving predictions through a web API.
+This serves as a comprehensive example of how to operationalize machine learning models in a production environment.

 ## Dataset